koerismo/FunkyChat/README.md

 ---

 ## Running from releases
+> Note: Due to a screen access bug, OSX builds are non-functional.
+To use on OSX, see **Running from source**.
 1. Go to the releases page
 2. Download the latest release
 3. Run the executable